Things to Know: 8 states cast midterm primary votes Tuesday

 WOMEN IN THE GOVERNOR'S OFFICE

-In a record-setting year for female candidates across the country, Michelle Lujan Grisham won the Democratic nomination for New Mexico governor.
-She would be the first Latina Democratic governor in U.S. history.
+In a record-setting year for female candidates across the country, women moved closer to more milestones.
+Voters gave Michelle Lujan Grisham the Democratic nomination for New Mexico governor, giving her a shot at becoming the first Latina Democratic governor in U.S. history.

 Lujan Grisham, a congresswoman, is trying to succeed the nation's first Latina Republican governor, Susana Martinez.
 Republicans also nominated a member of Congress, Rep. Steve Pearce, to run for the job.